DanMcGann/jrl/LIBRARY.md

 We use `stl` containers over GTSAM "fast" containers to allow implicit conversion via pybind11's `stl.h`

 #### Dependencies (Ubuntu 20.04)
 JRL relies heavily on GTSAM for its geometry, factor, and container types.
 GTSAM should be installed on the machine or a local build of GTSAM should be linked by setting `GTSAM_DIR` and `GTSAM_INCLUDE_DIR` CMake options.
+JRL currently targets GTSAM v4.2.0.

 Since C++ does not have a native support for parsing JSON we use a 3rd party library for JSON support.
 We specifically choose [nlohmann-json](https://github.com/nlohmann/json) because of its ease of use, quality design + implementation, and support across platforms.
 * `sudo apt-get install nlohmann-json3-dev`